david-elfau/js-test-elfau/README.md

 ## Technical Details
-I have created a front-end app which stores the data in cookies, because I did not feel comfortable creating a server and a client.
+I have created a front-end app which stores the data in cookies.
+I choose this option because without server I save time in the development iterations and the features required are not affected.
+It allows me to create a demo how represent better my strengths.

 ### Technology used:
-* Node.js: It is a quite common and simple environment to work.
-It helps creating servers and adding packages to the app.
 * React: I have selected it as Frontend Library because is one the standards of the industry and it fits with I needed.
-  * React hooks: To pass and save user state data.
+  * React hooks: I have used hooks to manage and save the player status.
+* Node.js: Simple and flexible environment to work with JS.
+It includes tools to create projects and prepare build very useful.
-* Bootstrap: It provides me a easy way to create components as progress bars and overlays.
+* Bootstrap: UI Library that provides me a easy way to create components as progress bars and overlays.
-* Firebase: I have used firebase to host the demo, because is easy to config and is free for this usage.
+* Firebase: I have used firebase to host the demo, because the deploy system for node + read allowed me quick iterations.
-* Adobe XD: I have created the business skeleton on XD and exported to html and CSS to save time.
-Because I am not an expert in web design.

 ### Structure
 The game has these main parts: